MAYANK2862/Mayank-2301730165-OS-Lab_Assignmnet/README.md

 # Operating Systems Lab Sheets (ENCS351)

-This repository contains all the Operating Systems Laboratory Assignments for the B.Tech CSE course.
+This repository contains all the Operating Systems Laboratory Assignments for the B.Tech CSE(AI/ML) course.
 Each lab sheet includes Python-based simulations demonstrating concepts such as process creation, multiprocessing, system behavior, and logging.

 ## Folder Structure
 ```